Jessie-Mosen/DoublyLinkedListDataStructure/README.md

 Press 2 for 5000
 ...
 Press 11 for 50000
-After choosing a file size, you can perform operations such as:

-css
-Copy code
-Insert Node to Delete: exampleWord
-Target exampleWord found, Node: exampleWord Removed
-Time: 00:00:01.234567 {m:ss}
 File Structure
 DLList.cs: Contains the DLList class implementation.
 Node.cs: Contains the Node class implementation.

 Program.cs: Contains the main program logic for user interaction and performance measurement.
 Requirements
 .NET Core or .NET Framework